boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

 Refresh Settings
 </td>
 <td>
-Period of time before next refresh call is triggered.
+The period of time before the next refresh call is triggered.
 This will automatically trigger a call for the API configured in the data source to keep the data up to date.
-If you do not want to sync your new data, choose ‘Never’.
+If you do not want to sync your new data, choose 'Never'.
 </td>
 </tr>
 </table>

 #### Query parameters

-1. If required by the Rest API, pass required values as key-value pairs in **Headers**.
+1. If the Rest API requires it, pass the necessary values as key-value pairs in the **Headers**.
-2. For **POST** method type, if required, pass required values as key-value pairs in **Parameter(s)**.
+2. For the **POST** method, if necessary, pass the required values as key-value pairs in the **Parameter(s)**.
-3. Use either *Parameter(s)* or *Raw* for POST request.
+3. Use either *Parameter(s)* or *Raw* for the POST request.

 #### Authentication types

-1. If your data source supports authentication directly through REST API URL, choose **None** under **Authentication Type**.
+1. If your data source supports authentication directly through the REST API URL, choose **None** under **Authentication Type**.
 2. If your data source supports API Key/API Token authentication, pass these values under **Header(s)** by clicking **+Add**.
 Choose **None** under **Authentication Type**.
 3. If your data source has Basic HTTP authentication, choose **Basic http Authentication** under **Authentication Type** and input the username and password.

 #### Connecting Web API data source with API Key Authentication
-API Key is one of the most commonly used authentication types for REST API.
-API Key will be assigned to a user by the provider at the time of user creation or when enabling the API Key authentication to access the data via REST API.
+The API Key is one of the most commonly used authentication types for REST APIs.
+The API Key will be assigned to a user by the provider at the time of user creation or when enabling API Key authentication to access data via REST API.

-API Key can be used in following places which have listed below.
+The API Key can be used in the following places, which are listed below.
 * Authorization/Custom Header (Basic or Bearer).
 * Query String.
 * Body Data.

 ##### Adding Authorization/Custom header for API Key
-To connect REST API for adding API Key in the header, you can follow below steps to connect the API in Bold BI.
+To connect a REST API for adding an API Key in the header, you can follow the steps below to connect the API in Bold BI.

-* Add header in Web API data source as below.
+* Add a header to the Web API data source as follows:
     ![Header Bearer View](/static/assets/working-with-datasource/data-connectors/images/Web/Header_Bearer_View.png)

 * You need to select the Authentication Type as None.
     ![Authentication View](/static/assets/working-with-datasource/data-connectors/images/Web/Authentication_View.png)

-* Header value can be either basic or bearer based on the application that you are connecting.
+* The header value can be either basic or bearer, depending on the application to which you are connecting.
-* Most of the API Key authentication connect using Authorization header.
-You can also change the name of the header key as per your need.
+* Most API Key authentication connections use the Authorization header.
+You can also change the name of the header key as needed.
     ![Header Basic View](/static/assets/working-with-datasource/data-connectors/images/Web/Header_Basic_View.png)

 ##### Adding API Key in Query String Parameter
-Query String parameter will be added within the URL, so you can access the REST API without adding any header or body.
+A query string parameter will be added to the URL, allowing you to access the REST API without the need to add any headers or body.
     ![Query String parameter View](/static/assets/working-with-datasource/data-connectors/images/Web/Query_String_parameter_View.png)

-* No additional steps may require for connecting API using Query String type of API Key authentication.
+* No additional steps may be required for connecting to the API using Query String type of API Key authentication.
-* You need to select the Authentication Type as None since its API Key added in the Query String parameter.
+* You need to select the Authentication Type as None since the API Key is added in the Query String parameter.
     ![Authentication Type View](/static/assets/working-with-datasource/data-connectors/images/Web/Authentication_Type_View.png)

 ##### Adding API Key in the Body Data for Post method REST APIs
-Body Data usually be added for Post method API calls.
-If the application designed to send the API Key over the Body Data of REST API, you can follow the below steps.
+Body data is usually added for POST method API calls.
+If the application is designed to send the API Key over the body data of the REST API, you can follow the steps below.

-* Choose POST method in Web API data source to add Body Data and add the API Key as below with relevant property names.
+* Select the POST method in the Web API data source to include Body Data and then add the API Key with the relevant property names as shown below.
     ![Post method View](/static/assets/working-with-datasource/data-connectors/images/Web/Post_Method_View.png)

 * You need to select the Authentication Type as None since its API Key added as Body Data.
     ![Post Authentication Type View](/static/assets/working-with-datasource/data-connectors/images/Web/Post_Authentication_Type_View.png)

 ### Preview and data import
-* Click **Preview & Connect** to connect with the configurations set.
+* Click **Preview & Connect** to connect with the configurations that have been set.
 * The Choose Schema(s) dialog opens.
 The schema represents the key fields of data retrieved from Web Rest API request.
-This dialog displays a list of schemas in treeview and its corresponding values in grid for preview.
+This dialog displays a list of schemas in a treeview and its corresponding values in grid for preview.
 Select required schema(s) from treeview to use in designer and click **Connect**.

    ![Preview](/static/assets/working-with-datasource/data-connectors/images/common/Preview.png)

-* Now, the data design view page with selected table schema opens.
+* Now, the data design view page with the selected table schema opens.
 Drag and drop the table.
    ![Query Editor](/static/assets/working-with-datasource/data-connectors/images/common/QueryEditor.png)

 * Click **Save** to save the data source with a relevant name.

 ## Configuring Date Parameters

-You can configure the URL of the API request with templates containing date queries.
-The queries will be updated with respective date values.
+You can configure the URL of the API request using templates that contain date queries.
+These queries will be updated with the corresponding date values.

 **Syntax**`{{:today()}}:`It is used for single calendar related method.